 Solution Architecture

 To mirror inbound TCP and UDP traffic from a mirror source (network interface) to different mirror targets (network interfaces), you can refer to the configurations in this section.
-In Figure 1, there are four ECSs (ECS-test, ECS-source, ECS-target-01, and ECS-target-02) in a VPC (VPC-A).
-When ECS-test accesses ECS-source, the inbound TCP traffic on ECS-source needs to be mirrored to ECS-target-01 and the inbound UDP traffic on ECS-source needs to be mirrored to ECS-target-02.
+In Figure 1, when ECS-test accesses ECS-source, the inbound TCP traffic on ECS-source needs to be mirrored to ECS-target-01 and the inbound UDP traffic on ECS-source needs to be mirrored to ECS-target-02.
 Each mirror session can only be associated with one mirror target, so you need to create two mirror sessions.

-• Set mirror source to network-interface-s of ECS-source, indicating that the inbound TCP traffic on this network interface needs to be mirrored.
+• Set the mirror source to Network-interface-s of ECS-source, indicating that the inbound TCP traffic on this network interface needs to be mirrored.

-• Set mirror target to network-interface-t01 of ECS-target-01, indicating that the inbound TCP traffic on network-interface-s is mirrored to network-interface-t01.
+• Set the mirror target to Network-interface-t01 of ECS-target-01, indicating that the inbound TCP traffic on Network-interface-s is mirrored to Network-interface-t01.

-• Associate the mirror-filter-01 that has a rule for accepting inbound TCP traffic with mirror-session-01.
+• Associate mirror-filter-01 that has a rule for accepting inbound TCP traffic with mirror-session-01.

-• Set mirror source to network-interface-s of ECS-source, indicating that the inbound UDP traffic on this network interface needs to be mirrored.
+• Set the mirror source to Network-interface-s of ECS-source, indicating that the inbound UDP traffic on this network interface needs to be mirrored.

-• Set mirror target to network-interface-t02 of ECS-target-02, indicating that the inbound UDP traffic on network-interface-s is mirrored to network-interface-t02.
+• Set the mirror target to Network-interface-t02 of ECS-target-02, indicating that the inbound UDP traffic on network-interface-s is mirrored to Network-interface-t02.

-• Associate the mirror-filter-02 that has a rule for accepting inbound UDP traffic with mirror-session-02.
+• Associate mirror-filter-02 that has a rule for accepting inbound UDP traffic with mirror-session-02.

 Figure 1 Mirroring inbound TCP and UDP traffic